 Covering a cake board with fondant

 Almost all of my cakes are usually covered in fondant.
 Just something I personally prefer over all other methods.
 Fondant can be an expensive method if you are on a budget but it can really be an extension of your cake itself.
-In this I have extended the design of the enchanted forest with some elements on the board.
+In this, I have extended the design of the enchanted forest with some elements on the board.

 The cake board does not have to always be elaborate.

 Yes, you don’t always have to make an elaborate cake board.
-Here I have covered my cake board in white fondant and to contrast with my classic plain cake I have use a few of my cookie cutters to create patterns.
+Here I have covered my cake board in white fondant and to contrast with my classic plain cake I have used a few of my cookie cutters to create patterns.

 My most common cake boards

 Wood grain is one of my most common cake boards.
-I love making them because I can use up my left over old dry fondant that is not good for my cakes any more.
-I have shown you how I created this board as well as the cake on a recent video designer hand bag cake.
+I love making them because I can use up my leftover old dry fondant that is not good for my cakes anymore.
+I have shown you how I created this board as well as the cake on a recent video designer handbag cake.